 - Effective teamwork: When working in teams, problem solving and decision making skills are essential for effective collaboration.
 Groups that can effectively identify and solve problems together are more likely to successfully achieve their goals.

-- Innovation: Problem-solving and decision-making skills are also crucial for driving innovation in the workplace.
+- Innovation: Effective problem-solving and decision-making skills are also crucial for driving innovation in the workplace.
 Employees who think creatively and develop new solutions to problems are more likely to develop innovative ideas to move the business forward.

 - Risk management: Problem solving and decision making skills are also crucial for managing risk in the workplace.
 By identifying potential risks and developing strategies to mitigate them, employees can help minimize the negative impact of risks on the business.